ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* changed

 Status boolean.
 Set to true if the underlying data has been changed.
-Write only property
+Write only property.

 <a id="compolyx.Rosette.dir1"></a>

 #### *property* dir1

-Direction 1 of the Rosette
+Direction 1 of the Rosette.

 <a id="compolyx.Rosette.dir2"></a>

 #### *property* dir2

-Direction 2 of the Rosette
+Direction 2 of the Rosette.

 <a id="compolyx.Rosette.edge_set"></a>

 #### *property* edge_set

-Edge Set for Rosette
+Edge Set for Rosette.

 <a id="compolyx.Rosette.get_global_coordinates"></a>